terser/terser/README.md

   See also: the `keep_classnames` [compress option](#compress-options).

 - `keep_fnames` (default `false`) -- Pass `true` to not mangle function names.
-  Pass a regular expression to only keep class names matching that regex.
+  Pass a regular expression to only keep function names matching that regex.
   Useful for code relying on `Function.prototype.name`.
 See also: the `keep_fnames` [compress option](#compress-options).